m-reza-rahman/jakartaee-azure/README.md

 * Deploying a Jakarta EE application on Azure using Docker.
 The [docker](/docker) folder shows how this is done.
 * Deploying a Jakarta EE application on Azure using Docker and Kubernetes.
 The [kubernetes](/kubernetes) folder shows how this is done.

-The demos use Jakarta EE 8, Payara and PostgreSQL.
+The demos use Jakarta EE 8, WildFly/JBoss EAP and PostgreSQL.